On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Datasets

 \subsubsection{Inactive Relationships}

 As stated in Section~\ref{sec:introduction}, an individual's Ego Network is expected to contain up to around 150 Alters.
 However, this is not the number of users that an individual will interact with throughout their lifetime.
 Humans will interact with a significantly larger number of Alters but many of these will be one-off instances that will have little to no effect on cognitive load.
-As this threshold has traditionally been defined as once per year~\cite{Hill_2003}, Alters were removed if their Ego interacted with them, on average, less than once annually.
+This threshold has traditionally been defined as once per year~\cite{Hill_2003} and, as it results from our innate cognitive constraints, should not be expected to vary significantly between different cultures or groups.
+Thus, Alters were removed if their Ego interacted with them, on average, less than once annually.
 Again, this preprocessing step was carried out for all of the datasets used in this paper.